Probate administration in California

-Counsel from a probate attorney serving santa rosa & sonoma county
+Counsel from a probate attorney serving all of Sonoma County

 As if losing a loved one is not difficult enough for loved ones, those left behind must determine how to transfer or inherit the assets left by the deceased.
 In a significant number of cases, a probate proceeding will be necessary in order to “wrap up” the decedent’s financial affairs.
 If an executor is named in the decedent’s will, he or she must go to the probate court and open a probate proceeding.
 Probate is a court process where an existing will is validated, an executor is approved or appointed, and the probate process begins and, eventually, ends.